Vancouver Mall

 Vancouver Mall is a shopping mall owned by Cenntenial Real Estate, and located in the city of Vancouver, Washington, U.S., which is within the Portland (Oregon) metropolitan area.
 It is anchored by Gold's Gym, H&M, JCPenney, Macy's, AMC, Hobby Lobby, Round One, and Old Navy.
 Longtime past anchor stores included Meier & Frank, Sears, Nordstrom and Mervyn's.
-Opened in 1977, it was known as Westfield Vancouver from 1998 to 2015.
-It is located near an interchange between Interstate 205 and State Route 500.
+Opened in August, 1977, Vancouver Mall is located near an interchange between Interstate 205 and State Route 500.
+Open Sunday - Fridays 11am - 8pm Open Saturdays 10am - 8pm.

 History

 Plans for the mall were announced by California-based developer Newman Properties and St. Louis-based May Centers in December 1972.
 At the price of $50 million, Vancouver Mall would be a fully-enclosed structure, comprising two retail levels, at the intersection of then-unfinished Interstate 205 and State Route 500.
 It would be constructed in two phases.

 Vancouver Mall opened in August 1977 with Meier & Frank, Nordstrom and Sears as anchors.
 During phase two of mall expansion, a JCPenney was added.
 A Lipman's was also planned, but was not built.
 Eventually, Mervyns would open where the Lipman's had been planned.
 A 50-foot oak tree was planted on the southwest side of the property to commemorate the grand opening.
 This tree still exists to this day.

 While the mall is now located within the Vancouver city limits, until 1993 the property was in an unincorporated part of Clark County.

 In 1993, the mall added a new food court and underwent a renovation of its interior.
 The mall was sold by May Centers in 1994 to Westfield America, Inc after all 19 of the remaining May owned malls were sold to Westfield.

 In 1998, the mall was renamed "Westfield Shoppingtown Vancouver", at which time the mall had 146 stores using 870,000 ft2 of space.
 However, "Shoppingtown" was dropped from the name in September 2005, making it Westfield Vancouver.
+However, most shoppers and Vancouverites continued to refer to it as "Vancouver Mall".